squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

     in different environments.

-!!! note "General Philosophy"

-    There are many choices to be made when describing a process for contributing to a project via a pull request.
-In the following, we assume that you are working with the Git command-line tools.
-For most alternatives (such as using IDEs or using functionality provided through the GitHub web interface), the translation from the commandline instructions should be simple enough.
-    We will add notes only where really necessary to keep the complexity of this to a reasonable level.

 ## Pull request process

 In the following, we describe the general process for making pull requests.
 The